sp-hash/TeamBlackMiner/OPTIONS.md

 				Useful for getting information about the order of particular devices and to see if a device is detected properly by the miner.

--A --auto-detect            Autodetect means all Nvidia GPU cards use CUDA and all Amd cards use OpenCL.
-                            A flag to autoconfigure devices.

-			    Example:

-			    TBMiner --auto-detect

--Y --cl-devices [,]         Set a comma separated array of GPU devices ids to use OpenCL kernel.
+-Y -cl --cl-devices [,]		Set a comma separated array of GPU devices ids to use OpenCL kernel.
 				You can see device number with --list-devices.

 				Example:
 			    	TBMiner --cl-devices [1,2]

 				This will setup mining with OpenCL for devices 1 and 2.

--U --cuda-devices [,]       Set a comma separated array of GPU device ids to use Nvidia Cuda kernel.
+-U -cu --cuda-devices [,]	Set a comma separated array of GPU device ids to use Nvidia Cuda kernel.

 				Example:
 				TBMiner --cuda-devices [0,1,2]

 				This will setup mining with CUDA for devices 0, 1 and 2.
 				Nvidia CUDA is for Nvidia cards only.

 				See --list-devices for devices.
-			    Use --auto-detect to use CUDA for Nvidida and OpenCL for AMD.

 -z --cl-all-devices         Use OpenCl for all devices.
                             A flag to use all available devices for OpenCL mining.